zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # The psychology of legacy
 ## Legacy is a question of privilege.
-- If we look at Abraham Maslow's hierarcy of needs, we have to acknowledge something.
+- If we look at Abraham Maslow's hierarchy of needs, we have to acknowledge something.
 - Prestige and accomplishment are higher level needs.
 - We can only really think about them if the lower needs are taken care of.
 - Coming out of a pandemic, however, We are in a time of transition.